bharathananth/COFE/README.rst

          cd COFE

    #.
-After installing the dependencies, you can install COFE by running the following command:
+You can install COFE and its dependencies by running the following command:

       .. code-block:: bash